simongerula/despegar-flightsearch-automation-cypress/README.md

 ### 8 Price comparison
 In this test it is verified if the cheapest price found is lower than the established price
+>Global variable available: minPrice [DEFAULT minPrice=1000000]

+> Available parameters: Integers

+### Complete examples
+#### One way flight from Ezeiza to Rio de Janeiro for two adults and two children aged 5 and 7
+> npx cypress run --env typeOfFlight="oneWay" from="EZE" to="GIG" passengers="2 2" childsAges="5 7"